Paul Connett

-Paul Connett lives in Binghamton, New York - a city that has the public health benefit of water fluoridation.

 Paul Connett is a prominent water fluoridation critic, executive director of the Binghamton, New York based Fluoride Action Network (FAN), one of the largest organizations opposing water fluoridation worldwide.
-The Fluoride Action Network is funded, at least in part, by Joseph Mercola.
-Joseph Mercola has been identified by the Centre for Countering Digital Hate as the leading COVID disinformationist.
+Critics have stated that The Fluoride Action Network is funded, at least in part, by Joseph Mercola, who has been identified by the Centre for Countering Digital Hate as a leading purveyor of COVID-19 disinformation.
+FAN executive director Stuart Cooper has stated, "Mercola is among thousands of donors and his money accounts for a single-digit percentage of FAN's contributions".

 Connett has been invited by environmental organizations opposing fluoridation to lecture on the subject in fluoridating countries such as Canada, Israel, Australia and New Zealand.
-Connett has stated "It’s politics that is interfering with science in this issue...It’s a matter of political will, and you cannot change political will if you don’t get the people.
+Connett has stated, "It’s politics that is interfering with science in this issue...It’s a matter of political will, and you cannot change political will if you don’t get the people.
 We must involve the people."

 Early life

 Connett is English, and is a graduate of Cambridge University.
 He holds a Ph.D. in chemistry from Dartmouth College.